Mahmoud Khalil Al-Hussary: Technique

 Al Hussary was a strong proponent of preserving the qiraat art-form in its original scheme (tarteel) and was publicly apprehensive of innovation in recital delivery techniques.
 He once said: The tarteel shapes every word with an evocative manner, a fact that cannot be produced during a pure "chanted" interpretation where words are subjected to a certain musicality which can be opposing to the necessary sound print to reach the real meaning.
-And if we feel the melodic saturation during the “chanted” interpretation, we feel, on the other hand, calmness and introversion during tarteel derived from the message of the holy Quran.
+And if we feel the melodic saturation during the “chanted” interpretation, we feel, on the other hand, calmness and introversion during tarteel derived from the message of the holy Qur'an.

-In another instance, he said: The tarteel puts us directly on the screen of the Quranic text.
+In another instance, he said: The tarteel puts us directly on the screen of the Qur'anic text.
 It puts us in an active listening position and makes the listener feel the responsibility to listen.
 However, "chanted" restitution borrows passages of introversion by an envelope of jollity; the tarteel is more difficult because it reveals faithfully the meaning.
-The roots of tarteel deal basically with the koranic text and not the musical rhythms.
+The roots of tarteel deal basically with the Qur'anic text and not the musical rhythms.

 In the preface of one of his books, Ma` Al-Qur’an Al-Karim (lit.
-With the Holy Koran), Shaykh Mahmud Shaltut, the then chief Imam of the al-Azhar mosque, said about him: God has given to many people the goods of this world and beyond, and granted them by giving them happiness in the two shelters through this right path, the path of the holy Koran.
+With the Holy Qur'an), Shaykh Mahmud Shaltut, the then chief Imam of the al-Azhar mosque, said about him: God has given to many people the goods of this world and beyond, and granted them by giving them happiness in the two shelters through this right path, the path of the holy Qur'an.
 They learned it, recite it and honoured it as it should be.
 They struggled to protect it and found joy in it because it always guided them towards truth and the right path.
-Among those, I have known our son Shaykh Khalil Al-Husari.
-I have discovered in him an excellent qurra who observes God with a huge fear in his recitation by following the methodology of our pious precursors in the reading of Allah's Book, and never moved aside from it.
-His recitation fulfills the hearts with peace, security and calmness, and opens to his audience the gates of faith.
+Among those, I have known our son Sheikh Khalîl Al-Husarî.
+I have discovered in him an excellent recitor who observes God with a huge fear in his recitation by following the methodology of our pious precursors in the reading of Allah’s Book, and never moved aside from it.
+His recitation fulfils the hearts with peace, security and calmness, and opens to his audience the gates of faith.